 - Deodorant – Deodorant is expensive in Korea and is usually not in the brand you like.
 The deodorant can be weaker in strength and can be difficult to find in Korea.
 This might be a necessity for your Korea packing list if it’s something you can’t live without.

 - Tampons or Menstrual Cup – Tampons have been easier to find recently, however, I made the change to a menstrual cup years ago.
 It’s better for the environment and I just find tampons are not everywhere when I traveled.
 You can, however, easily find pads available everywhere in Korea.
 If you can not live without tampons, try to pack as much in your Korea packing list.

-- Fluoride Toothpaste – Most toothpaste in Korea is not fluoride and have interesting flavors.
+- Fluoride Toothpaste – Most toothpaste in Korea is not fluoride and has interesting flavors.
 I did not bring toothpaste here, I have found some that do include fluoride and have similar flavors.
 So this is a personal preference.

 - Makeup Foundation – If you have darker skin tones, I suggest you bring anything from foundation to concealer for darker skins.
 This would be a must to have in your Korea packing list.
 Koreans are very fair-skinned and it can be hard to find the right color for you.
 When it comes to other makeup from eyeshadows to eyeliners, that is all available and affordable here.
 I wouldn’t suggest bringing those unless you have some favorite staples.
-Makeup stores like MAC, NARS and more are available here.
+Makeup stores like MAC, NARS, and more are available here.

 - Travel Size Toiletries – During orientation, you will need your own supply of shampoo, conditioners, etc. It won’t be until you are at your apartment that you will be able to purchase your full sizes.

 - Body Spray – Body Spray can be expensive and harder to find in Korea.
 It’s been easy to find perfume, but sometimes you don’t want something so strong.